Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - Music players management.
 - Auxiliary system functions management (amplifier switching, ...).
-- New control web page behavoir.
+- New control web page layout.

 Most of the system is written in Python3, and config files are YAML kind of, thanks **@rripio**.